Skip to main content

 The cards were sold as souvenirs, mailed across the country, and tucked away in drawers and albums.
 Today they serve as miniature time capsules, preserving details that photographs alone often miss.

-A sea of concrete and asphalt surrounds the gleaming Sunvalley Mall, with Mount Diablo rising quietly in the distance.
-Circa 1974, when retail was king and this Concord landmark reigned as the world’s largest enclosed shopping center.
+Postcard showing a sea of concrete and asphalt surrounds Sunvalley Mall, with Mount Diablo rising in the distance.
+Circa 1974, when this Concord landmark reigned as the world’s largest enclosed shopping center.

 One postcard shows the mall from above, looking southeast toward Mount Diablo.
 Interstate 680 is still lightly traveled, and the surrounding landscape remains largely open.
 There is no Willows Shopping Center, no Ellinwood office park—just grassland surrounding a gleaming retail complex that seemed to rise out of nowhere.